Create winning goals and lead teams to visionary success with the brutally clear science of goal management.

 “I am responsible for people and things and I am accountable to my leaders for their performance delivery.”

 “Responsible for….
 Accountable to….”

-A CEO is accountable to the board for the organisation achieving specific sales outcomes.
+A CEO is accountable to the board for the organization achieving specific sales outcomes.
 However, the Sales Leader might be responsible for delivery of the sales outcome on the CEOs goal.

 That’s aligned leadership.